chippon/unofficial_CoinOpsX_Favorites_plugin/README.md

 - [12/13] Moving WaterMarked logos
 - [13/13] cleaining up --- removing compress list file and fav logoer local temp location

-(i bet this would of been easier in bash)
+(I bet this would of been easier in bash)